Overview

 Step 4.3 - Make the configuration official

-- Open up your game's page on the steam partner website.
+• Open up your game's page on the Steamworks partner website.

-- Select "Steam Controller" from the "Application" tab.
+• Select "Steam Input" from the "Application" tab.

-- Scroll to the section called "Controller Template".
+• Scroll to the section called "Steam Input Template".
 Select the "Custom Configuration" option in the dropdown.
 (If you were not planning on adding native support and just want to select from common legacy mode presets, here is where you would do so).

 And from the selection below, select "Add Custom Configuration."

-- Paste the file ID of your public configuration into the box, and click the Save button.
+• Paste the file ID of your public configuration into the box, and click the OK button.

 If you'd like, you can also specify multiple official configurations for your game.
 You may want to create an official "Southpaw" (left-handed) mode, for example.